 Scabies is a skin condition caused by an immune reaction to the mite Sarcoptes scabiei and their saliva, eggs and faeces.
-The typical clinical presentation of infection is intense itching associated with burrows, nodules and redness.
-However, asymptomatic infection has been demonstrated in the elderly.
+The typical clinical presentation of infection is intense itching associated with burrows, nodules and redness, often worse at night.
+However, asymptomatic infection has been demonstrated in older adults in care homes.
 Symptoms may last for weeks or months, can be hard to recognise and are often mistakenly attributed to other skin conditions, leading to avoidable transmission.

 Scabies occurs when the mite burrows into skin and lay eggs that hatch into larva.
 The eggs hatch in 3 to 4 days and develop into adult mites in 1 to 2 weeks.
-Within the skin the adult female lays eggs and deposits waste products.
+Within the skin, the adult female lays eggs and deposits waste products.
 Their presence in the skin usually causes itching, while the hatching of the eggs produces new larvae which can migrate to the surface of the skin and infect new hosts.
 In a first episode, symptoms are usually experienced within 3 to 6 weeks.
-People who have been reexposed to scabies after successful treatment may develop symptoms more quickly, in around 1 to 4 days.
+People who have been re-exposed to scabies after successful treatment may develop symptoms more quickly, in around 1 to 4 days.